-''' psql -U openidm < /path/to/salesforceIdConnect/db/postgresql/scripts/audit.pgsql psql -U openidm < /path/to/opensalesforceIdConnectidm/db/postgresql/scripts/identityConnect.pgsql
+''' psql -U openidm < /path/to/salesforceIdConnect/db/postgresql/scripts/audit.pgsql

 CREATE TABLE

 CREATE INDEX

 CREATE INDEX

+CREATE INDEX

 CREATE TABLE

 DROP TABLE

 CREATE TABLE

+CREATE TABLE

+CREATE TABLE

+CREATE TABLE

-CREATE INDEX
+CREATE TABLE

 '''

 6. Run the default_schema_optimization.pgsql script to create the required indexes.
 This script must be executed by a user with SUPERUSER privileges, so that the extension can be created.
 By default, this is the postgres user.